 Joint tenancy can technically be created in any property, so you could theoretically bequeath your blender to your sister and brother-in-law as joint tenants if you really wanted.
-However, joint tenancy is most often associated with things like real property and bank accounts.
+However, joint tenancy is most often associated with things like real property and however many bank accounts you have.

 Joint Tenancy in Real Property

 Joint tenancy might come up when you’re considering buying a home with another person, like your spouse or partner.
-When you take ownership of your house, you will normally take title of the home with a deed that specifies whether you and your co-owner own the home as joint tenants or as tenants in common.
+When you take ownership of your house, you will normally take title of the home.
+The deed typically specifies whether you and your co-owner own the home as joint tenants or as tenants in common.